fluxcd/website/content/en/blog/2021-07-02-july-update.md

 2. **🤖 Just push to Git and Flux does the rest.** Flux enables application deployment (CD) and progressive delivery (PD) through automatic reconciliation.
-Flux can even push back to Git for you with automated container image updates to Git (image scanning and patching).
+Flux can update container image declarations in your YAML and push them automatically back to Git for you (based on new image tags discovered via scanning).

 3. **🔩 Flux plays nice with your existing tools**: your Git providers (GitHub, GitLab, Bitbucket, can even use s3-compatible